levjj/metalsmith-phonetic-search/README.md

         // When switching this on, make sure the "search.min.js" file
         // is somehow included in your build.
         skipSearchJs: false,

+        // If true, include JSON in call to showResults(...) in JavaScript.
+        includeJson: false,

         // Transform the filename into a URL for the search engine.
 The
         // result from this file is saved as the ".url" property in the